 The financial plan indicates that this extension will need additional revenue in order to be constructed and operated in the time frame described.
-FTA is approving circulation of this Draft EIS, with a preliminary financial plan, in recognition of the project's inclusion in the current MTC financially constrained regional plan and as support for the public dialogue on the project and its financial plan.
-The financial plan in the Draft EIS is based on financial projections and governmental actions that are not finalized.
+FTA approved circulation of the Draft EIS/EIR, with a preliminary financial plan, in recognition of the project's inclusion in the current MTC financially constrained regional plan and as support for the public dialogue on the project and its financial plan.
+The financial plan is based on financial projections and governmental actions that are not finalized.
 As part of the New Starts process, a feasible financial plan will need to be prepared to advance the project into Final Design.
 In addition, the proposed project is dependent on the completion of the BART Warm Springs Extension Project that does not yet have a final financial plan in place.